-This coastal city, which is home to approximately 50,000 inhabitants, is the entry point to Macedonia from the east and that’s why it is often dubbed the “Thermopyles of Macedonia”.
+This coastal city, which is home to approximately fifty thousand inhabitants, is the entry point to Macedonia from the east, and that’s why it is often dubbed the “Thermopyles of Macedonia.”

-In antiquity the name of the city was Neapolis (meaning “New city”, like many Greek colonies).
+In antiquity, the name of the city was Neapolis (meaning “New City”, like many Greek colonies).
 During the Middle Ages, it was renamed Christoupolis (“City of Christ”).
-For centuries it was part of the Ottoman empire before being briefly occupied by Bulgaria in the beginning of the 20th century.
+For centuries, it was part of the Ottoman Empire before being briefly occupied by Bulgaria in the beginning of the twentieth century.

-After the Greco-Turkish War of 1919–1922, the city entered a new era of prosperity because of the labor offered by the thousands of refugees who had moved to the area from Asia Minor.
+After the Greco-Turkish War of 1919 to 1922, the city entered a new era of prosperity because of the labor offered by the thousands of refugees who had moved to the area from Asia Minor.
 The development was both industrial and agricultural.

 Kavala became known for the processing and trading of tobacco.
 Many buildings related to the storage and processing of tobacco from that era are preserved in the city.

-Top things to see and do in the the beautiful Kavala
+Top things to see and do in the the beautiful city of Kavala

 The castle of Kavala